Stamaks/least-squares-in-java/README.md

 sum of squares of error.

 Examples of console using can be found on odinsbane account.
-Here is an example of using it in GUI
+Here is an example of using it with GUI.
+Run Main.class in src/main/sample
 -------

 Lets say we have some data.